josegabriel8/Maps-GIS-/README.md

 Welcome to my GIS Maps Catalog repository!
 This repository serves as a comprehensive collection of various GIS (Geographic Information System) maps that I have created.
 Each map in this catalog is organized into its own directory, containing the map file and a README file that provides detailed information about the map.

 ## Maps included
-- Life expectancy map US STATES
+- Life expectancy map (US states)
-- Average hospital length of stay standard rates New York counties
+- Average hospital length of stay standard rates (New York counties)
-- Califications map RD PROVINCES
+- Qualifications map (RD provinces)
-- Rural conectivity map RD regions
+- Rural connectivity map (RD regions)
-- Hospitals identification RD regions
+- Hospitals identification (RD regions)
-- Enviromental index ITALY provinces
+- Environmental index (ITALY provinces)

 ## How to Use